Gabe0214/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+We learned about express routers, and express helpers.
 - [ ] Describe Middleware?
+Middle is a set of functions that can be ivoked globally or locally, and it can be used for modifications, validation etc before an api makes a request.
 - [ ] Describe a Resource?

+I believe a resource is a tool that enhances/ improves an api; for example, middleware

 - [ ] What can the API return to help clients know if a request was successful?

+The Api returns the status 200 or 201, to know if a request was successful.

 - [ ] How can we partition our application into sub-applications?

+We use a fucntion from express called 'router', which helps devlopers write readable/ more organized code.

 ## Minimum Viable Product